Clinopodium vulgare

-Clinopodium vulgare, the wild basil, is a species of flowering plant in the family Lamiaceae.
+Clinopodium vulgare, or the wild basil (not to be confused with the basils of the genus Ocimum), is a species of flowering plant in the family Lamiaceae.

 Description

 Wild basil is a perennial rhizomatous herb with square, upright, hairy stems and opposite pairs of leaves.
 The leaves are hairy, ovate or lanceolate in shape, and have short or no stalks, wedge-shaped bases and bluntly-toothed margins.
 The inflorescence is a terminal spike consisting of several loose whorls of clusters of flowers growing in the axils of the leaves.
 Each flower has a short stalk, five sepals about 10 mm long and five petals 12 to 15 mm in length which are fused into a tube.
 The flowers are pink, violet or purple and have two lips.
 Each has four stamens, a long style and fused carpels.

 Distribution

 Wild basil occurs in suitable locations in most of Europe, western and central Asia, North America and North Africa.
 Its typical habitat is dry grassland and heathland, usually on limestone or chalky soils.
 Though its distribution is patchy it is widespread and not threatened in the UK.